happner/happner/docs/configuration.md

 `componentName` - (optional) Defaults to ''<br/>
 `obj` - (optional) Object or Error<br/>

-Alternatively mesh modules and components can use `UTILITIES.createLogger(name)`
+Alternatively mesh modules and components can use `UTILITIES.createLogger(name, obj)`

 * It does not create a new logger.
 It creates wrapper functions to call the existing logger more effeciently.
 * It tests for `level enabled` before calling into the logger - this minimises the impact of excessive trace and debug usage.
+* If `obj` is provided, log methods will be created on `obj`

 eg.